 Museum Policies & FAQs

-Although the Virginia Discovery Museum remains closed for general admission due to the COVID-19 pandemic, starting in May 2021, our fully vaccinated staff is excited to open our doors for the first time since March 2020 for prescheduled, in-person Small Group Visits for up to 25 people.
-Before visiting, please review our general Museum rules, policies, and FAQs below, as well as our specific COVID Procedures and FAQs for Small Group Visits.
+The Virginia Discovery Museum is open for regular visits at 65 percent capacity.
+Before visiting, please review our general Museum rules, policies, and FAQs below, as well as our current COVID Policies.
 We strive to create a safe, healthy, clean, welcoming, and fun environment for all visitors.

 Admission & Visit | Photography | Sickness | Cleaning | FAQs